jpang54/jpang54/README.md

 - 👋 Hi, I’m @jpang54
-- 👀 I’m interested in AI/ML and modding
-- 🌱 I’m currently learning Python and SQL
+- 👀/🌱 I’m interested in/currently learning modern security protocols
 <!--- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 --->